purpleidea/mgmt/DOCUMENTATION.md

 An introductory post on the Puppet support is on [Felix's blog](http://ffrank.github.io/features/2016/06/19/puppet-powered-mgmt/).

+##Resources

+This section lists all the built-in resources and their properties.
+The resource primitives in `mgmt` are typically more powerful than resources in other configuration management systems because they can be event based which lets them respond in real-time to converge to the desired state.
+This property allows you to build more complex resources that you probably hadn't considered in the past.

+* [Exec](#Exec): Execute shell commands on the system.
+* [File](#File): Manage files and directories.
+* [Noop](#Noop): A simple resource that does nothing.
+* [Pkg](#Pkg):  Manage system packages with PackageKit.
+* [Svc](#Svc): Manage system systemd services.
+* [Timer](#Timer): Manage system systemd services.

+###Exec

+The exec resource can execute commands on your system.

+###File

+The file resource manages files and directories.
+In `mgmt`, directories are identified by a trailing slash in their path name.
+File have no such slash.

+####Path

+The path property specifies the file or directory that we are managing.

+####Content

+The content property is a string that specifies the desired file contents.

+####Source

+The source property points to a source file or directory path that we wish to copy over and use as the desired contents for our resource.

+####State

+The state property describes the action we'd like to apply for the resource.
+The possible values are: `exists` and `absent`.

+####Recurse

+The recurse property limits whether file resource operations should recurse into and monitor directory contents with a depth greater than one.

+####Force

+The force property is required if we want the file resource to be able to change a file into a directory or vice-versa.
+If such a change is needed, but the force property is not set to `true`, then this file resource will error.

+###Noop

+The noop resource does absolutely nothing.
+It does have some utility in testing `mgmt` and also as a placeholder in the resource graph.

+###Pkg

+The pkg resource is used to manage system packages.
+This resource works on many different distributions because it uses the underlying packagekit facility which supports different backends for different environments.
+This ensures that we have great Debian (deb/dpkg) and Fedora (rpm/dnf) support simultaneously.

+###Svc

+The service resource is still very WIP.
+Please help us my improving it!

+###Timer

+This resource needs better documentation.
+Please help us my improving it!

 ##Usage and frequently asked questions
 (Send your questions as a patch to this FAQ!
 I'll review it, merge it, and